NaNiCatO/redis-search-python-Thai-language/README.md

 This project is a Python implementation of Redis search functionality.
 It allows you to perform full-text search operations on data stored in Redis for Thai language text.

+## Search Service gRPC Overview

+This project provides a gRPC service for a search engine using Redis and Redisearch.
+The service includes the following functionalities:
+- SayHello: A simple greeting service.
+- Query: A search query service that returns results based on the provided query.
+- StreamQuery: A streaming search query service that continuously processes queries and returns results.

 ## Table of Contents

 - [Installation](#installation)